-Payroll journals aren't needed to run a monthly payroll.
-You can use the My Money > Payroll area to create monthly payroll entries whether you are filing your payroll online with HMRC through FreeAgent or using a different system.
+If you run monthly payroll, you can use the My Money > Payroll area to create monthly payroll entries, whether you are filing your payroll online with HMRC through FreeAgent, or using a different system.

 How to post payroll journals

 We've used the example here of a weekly payroll.

 For each employee, for each pay period (e.g. week), you need to know:

 - NI deducted